Who we are

 Ordinarily we will give you full access to your Personal Information.
 However, there may be some legal or administrative reasons to deny access.
 If we refuse your request to access your Personal Information, we will provide you with reasons for the refusal.

 We take all reasonable steps to ensure that any Personal Information we collect and use is accurate, complete and up-to-date.
-To assist us in this, you need to provide true, accurate, current and complete information about yourself as requested, and properly update the information provided to us.
+To assist us in this, you need to provide true, accurate, current and complete information about yourself as requested, and properly update the information provided to us when your information does change.
 Please contact us if you believe that the Personal Information is inaccurate or incomplete.
 We will respond to your request within 30 days and use all reasonable efforts to correct your Personal Information.

-- writing to The Privacy Officer, Australian Hearing, Level 5, 16 University Avenue Macquarie University NSW 2109, or
+to The Privacy Officer, Australian Hearing, Level 5, 16 University Avenue

 Please include a contact phone number so we can respond to your enquiry or concern.